jwkvam/bowtie-talk/slides.md

 # Motivation

+???
+What's my motivation for making this.
+This is an open-source project
+Why would I want to build this.

+--

 - Want to click on a chart and generate another chart.

+???
+Hello

+--

 - TODO put in two charts of a point and line graph